BR-Radltour

-The BR-Radltour is an annual bicycle tour for recreational bicycle riders that was established in 1990.
-It is organized by the Bavarian Broadcasting Corporation (Bayerischer Rundfunk).
+The BR-Radltour (/de/) is an annual bicycle tour for recreational bicycle riders that was established in 1990.
+It is organized by the Bavarian Broadcasting Corporation (Bayerischer Rundfunk) which is therefore represented in the name of the tour.
+Radl is the Bavarian vernacular for bicycle (Fahrrad).
 The inventor of the BR-Radltour, Thomas Gaitanides retired in 2013 after his 23rd tour.

 Normally the BR-Radltour has six leads through the Bavarian countryside.
 It is no competition but an event for people who prefer healthy sport and the community spirit with fellow cyclists.

-The BR-Radltour is supposed to be the largest bicycling event in Germany.
+The BR-Radltour boasts to be the largest bicycling event in Germany.
 This is only accurate for the number of participants for the whole tour, which is mostly between 1,000 and 1,300.
 Bicycle tours that also allow one-day participants might have several thousand more.

 Registration and participation

 The tour is announced in April on the internet pages of the Bavarian Broadcasting Corporation.
 Participation is only possible after an application and winning a vacancy in the following draw.
 Cyclists who sneak their way into the tour will be expelled.
 One-day participation was re-introduced in 2016.

-The tour can handle some 1,000 to 1,300 cyclists.
+The tour can handle some 1,000 to 1,300 cyclists of which only a limited proportion of pedelecs are admitted.
 The number of participants depends on the number of available overnight quarters.

-Start
+Schedule

-The BR-Radltour mostly starts on the first Saturday after the beginning of the summer holiday in Bavaria.
+The BR-Radltour generally starts on the first Saturday after the beginning of the summer holiday in Bavaria.
 This is in the last week of July or the first week of August.
 The tour ends on the following Saturday.